Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 It is important to note that a groundtruth directory is included in date directories from the 19-03-24 to the 21-03-24.
 Each of these contain captured ground truth scans as well as the evaluation metrics for the point cloud reconstruction accuracy of that plant.
 Furthermore, a 'colmap-new-transforms' directory was generated on these dates which contains all colmap data for generating transforms from SfM.

-Evaluation metrics that are generated by the NeRFStudio evaluation script are in a 'nerfstudio_eval.json', which is stored in the same directory as the config files for the trained NeRF and 3DGS models.
-The masked psnr metrics that are calculated by our 'masked_psnr_calculator.py' script are stored as 'masked_eval.json' in the same directory.
+Evaluation metrics that are generated by the NeRFStudio evaluation script are in a 'eval_*model*.json' (where model is the name of the NeRFStudio model that was being evaluated), which is stored in the same directory as the config files for the trained NeRF and 3DGS models.
+The masked psnr metrics that are calculated by our 'masked_psnr_calculator.py' script are stored as 'eval_masked.json' in the same directory.

 We have a variety of different trained models on the different plant instances.
 We recommend running the 'adjusted (NeRF)' or 'undistorted (3DGS)' models, as these produced the most impressive results.